kritikansal/Interestingness_article_using_twitter_sentiments/README.md

 I1 = ( ∑ | Score(Entity)) / Total_Entites
 Incorporates Sentiment Of Entity

-I2 = I1 + factor * min(num(Pos_Entities), num(Neg_entities) ) / Total_Article_Tweets
-Higher weight for contrasting Entities as they increase interestingness

-I3 = I2* Total_Article_Tweets
-Greater number of live tweets make article more trending

-Final Ranking of the articles is based on the interestingness score I3 as calculated above
+Final Ranking of the articles is based on the interestingness score I1 as calculated above